cartwatson/Nexus/docs/api-documentation.md

 Expected Parameters:
 - `id`
     - id of satellite to image
-    - if not provided, API errors out
+    - if not provided, function errors out

 ## Get Images from Droid